 - The top of the vagina (vault) sagging down (vault prolapse) – this happens to some women after they have had surgery to remove their womb

 - The bowel bulging forward into the back wall of the vagina (posterior wall prolapse)

 NOTE: It’s possible to have more than one of these at the same time.

-During pregnancy, the muscles that make up your pelvic floor will loosen both due to hormonal changes and because of the physical presence of a growing baby meaning there is an increase of pressure on the pelvic floor and surrounding organs.
-A weak pelvic floor as well as a baby pressing on your bladder and bowel can mean the start of incontinence issues.
+During pregnancy, the muscles that make up your pelvic floor will loosen.
+This is due to hormonal changes, as well as the physical presence of a growing baby which leads to an increase of pressure on the pelvic floor and surrounding organs.
+A weak pelvic floor, as well as a baby pressing on your bladder and bowel, can mean the start of incontinence issues.

 If you deliver vaginally, more problems can occur.
 When the head is crowning, it’s your pelvic floor muscles, fascia and nerves are stretched.
 This can lead to tearing which goes on to further add to pelvic floor dysfunction.
 This tearing can also be caused by birth interventions like the use of forceps.
 It’s important to note that multiple studies have shown that there is no significant difference between the number of mothers who develop pelvic floor dysfunction who gave birth vaginally compared to those who gave birth via C-section.
 Most of the damage to the pelvic floor is done during pregnancy.